ritikjain1/QsideCapstone25/README.md

 # Repository Guide

-[Deliverables](/Deliverables): All our project deliverables reside inside this folder, including Storyboards and Video explaning the project.
+[Deliverables](/Deliverables): All our project deliverables reside inside this folder, including storyboards and videos explaning the project.

 [Reproducibility_Documents](/Reproducibility_Documents): Contains all of the markdown files and data files that are needed to reproduce each of our main components within our final project.
 Inside the Reproducibility_Documents folder, there are 4 subfolders, broken down by the 4 main componenets of our project.